dbrennand/ginsight/README.md

 ## License

-This project is licensed under the GPL License - see the [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) for details.